MHamzaAamir/MHamzaAamir/README.md

 - **Emotion Classification using Gemini** – Fine-tuned Gemini 1.5 for multi-label emotion prediction
 - **American Sign Language Detector** – Real-time ASL detection using MediaPipe and Decision Trees
 - **Country Graph** - Visualized a world map using graph data structures to explore algorithms like DFS, BFS, and shortest paths on real country relationships.
-- **Food Ordering Web App** – Full-stack system with maps, user dashboard, rider dashboard and authentication system.
+- **Video Editing Agency Website** – Built and deployed a full-stack Next.js app with a responsive landing page and secure admin panel for dynamic content management.
+[View](https://thepremieredits.com/)

 👉 *Explore all repos at [github.com/MHamzaAamir](https://github.com/MHamzaAamir?tab=repositories)*